Skip to content

 Overview

-The runtime layer provides the adapter API on top of GraalVM Polyglot for Python and JavaScript execution.
+The runtime layer provides the adapter API on top of GraalVM Polyglot for Python and experimental JavaScript execution.

 Its core purpose is simple: bind a Java interface to a guest-language implementation and call it as normal Java code.